rkinlen/Palera1n-GUI/README.md

-# Palera1n GUI
+# Palera1nGUI
- An updated Palera1n GUI
+ A GUI for the palera1n C rewrite.

+Origonly from @MrCreator1, Updated By @RoryKinlen